codemargaret/doctor-lookup/README.md

 * _If no doctors meet the search criteria, the application should return a notification that states that no doctors meet the criteria._

 ## Specifications
 | Spec                                                | Input       | Output           |
 |-----------------------------------------------------|-------------|------------------|
 | Returns doctors that treat a specific medical issue | muscle pain | Preciado, Xavier |
 | Returns doctors by name                             | Preciado    | Preciado, Xavier |

 ## Known Bugs

-_Search stops if a doctor has no specialities listed.
-To see some site functionality, you can input 'muscles' for 'What hurts?' or search for Xavier Preciado, first or last name or both._

-_No message is shown if the search returns no results._
+_There are no known bugs at this time._

+## Future Features
+_Refactor logic into more separate methods._

 ## Support and contact details

-_If you have any updates or suggestions please contact [Margaret] or make a contribution yourself._
+_If you have issues, questions, ideas, or concerns, please contact [Margaret](codeberry1@gmail.com).
+Feel free to make a contribution to the code._

-[Margaret]: mailto:margaretshelaghmcgovern@gmail.com

 ## Technologies Used
 * _JavaScript_
 * _Node_
 * _Bower_